TEL | WhatsApp +1 829 213 5823

 0 Marine Biologist on Staff

-The experience starts at 8:30 am with a short orientation, theory and confined‑water practice (breathing, equalization, regulator recoCertivery & clearing, mask clearing).
-After having practiced few skills in confined water we use most of the time easy sites like Viva Shallow or Atlantic Princess (max 12 m), always accompanied by a PADI Instructor.
+The activity starts at 8:30 am with a short orientation and confined‑water practice (breathing, equalization, mask and regulator skills).
+You then dive easy sites such as Viva Shallow or Atlantic Princess (max depth 12 m).
 Return around 12:30–1:00 pm.

-Open Water Diver Course - training at Coral Point
+Open Water Diver Course at Coral Point Diving

-The course includes all learning materials, equipment, boat dives and certification fees.
+The course includes all learning materials, equipment, boat dives and certification.

 Price: US$ 395 (all included).

-Day 1 (8:30am–1pm): Course orientation, quick theory session, equipment review and 5 confined‑water sessions practicing buoyancy, mask skills, regulator recovery, safety and surface procedures.
+Day 1: Orientation, theory and 5 confined‑water sessions focusing on buoyancy, mask skills, regulator recovery and safety procedures.

 • Minimum age: 10 years